d3v-null/rubbl/docs/EXAMPLES.md

   "../Birli/tests/data/1119683928_picket/1119683928_20150630071834_gpubox01_00.fits"
 ```

-Note: Birli appends the coarse-channel range to the MS filename; you should see something like `testdata/1119683928_picket_ch62-63.ms/` created.
+Note: depending on channel selection, Birli appends the coarse-channel range to the MS filename; you should see something like `testdata/1119683928_picket_ch62-63.ms/` created.

 ### 2) casatables example: tableinfo (summarize an MS)